NextmediaMa/youcan-pay-for-woocommerce/readme.txt

 == Installation ==
 You can download an [older version of this gateway for older versions of WooCommerce from here](https://wordpress.org/plugins/woocommerce-youcanpay/developers/).

-Please note, v4 of this gateway requires WooCommerce 3.0 and above.
+Please note, v1 of this gateway requires WooCommerce 3.0 and above.

 = Automatic installation =

-Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of the WooCommerce YouCan Pay plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+Automatic installation is the easiest option as WordPress handles the file transfers itself, and you don’t need to leave your web browser.
+To do an automatic installation of the WooCommerce YouCan Pay plugin, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

 In the search field type “WooCommerce YouCan Pay” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now", then "Activate".